-First, try a bunch of different types of exercise until you find something you actually enjoy.
+First, try several different types of exercise until you find something you actually enjoy.
 There are so many options these days, surely there is something for everyone.
-And if motivation hinders you, make it social and connect with friends.
+If motivation hinders you, make it social and connect with friends.
 If getting out of the house is a barrier for you, find something you can do at home!
-If time is an issue, try starting with just 15 minutes.
+If time is an issue, try starting with 15 minutes.
 Depending on what your current routine looks like, making exercise less structured might be a good thing too.

 It gives me a chance to take time for myself

-It wakes me up and gets me laser-focused first thing in the morning
+Gives me a nice “wake up” and gets me laser-focused first thing in the morning

 I leave feeling strong and empowered

 I want to close by reiterating how important it is to be cognizant of the language you use around movement.
 If you start talking about it in a positive way instead of “omg I need to work off all of that pizza and beer” way, I wonder if you’ll notice a difference in consistency?

 Interested in working 1:1 to work on your relationship with food and exercise?
 Schedule a free 15-minute intro call to see what that might look like for you.

 Subscribe to my bi-weekly emails.
 I'll recap what's new on the blog, plus share exclusive healthy living tips and resources!